Skill Demand Index

 Which roles need Supply Chain most:

-Other positions drive 83% of demand.
-Operations also frequently list Supply Chain as a requirement.
-Skills commonly paired with Supply Chain include Project Management and Analytical skills.
+Other positions drive 100% of demand.
+Skills commonly paired with Supply Chain include SQL and Strategic Sourcing.

 Depth Level Distribution